AiCorsair/AiCorsair/README.md

 - **Predictive Modeling:** Using ML & DL to forecast trends, behaviors, and outcomes with a balance of accuracy and explainability.

 - **AI Solutions:** More details coming soon.
 Stay tuned!

+If you’re looking to collaborate or have any questions, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/medelhamly/) or email us at contact@aicorsair.com!